 Product history at the University

-ISC strongly suggests that Schools and Centers that are still using FileMaker Pro 7.0.x or below make plans to transition to FileMaker Pro 11.0.x or above.
+ISC strongly suggests that Schools and Centers that are still using FileMaker Pro 7.0.x or below make plans to transition to FileMaker Pro 12.0.x or above.
 These newer versions have many improvements, including significantly improved security features.
-Fiscal 2006 was the last year of University support for FileMaker Pro 6.0, Fiscal 2008 was the last year of University support for FileMaker Pro 7.0.x, Fiscal 2009 was the last year of University support for FileMaker Pro 8.x, Fiscal 2010 was the last year of University support for FileMaker Pro 9.0.x, and Fiscal 2012 was the last year of University support for FileMaker Pro 10.0.x.
+Fiscal 2006 was the last year of University support for FileMaker Pro 6.0, Fiscal 2008 was the last year of University support for FileMaker Pro 7.0.x, Fiscal 2009 was the last year of University support for FileMaker Pro 8.x, Fiscal 2010 was the last year of University support for FileMaker Pro 9.0.x, Fiscal 2012 was the last year of University support for FileMaker Pro 10.0.x, and Fiscal 2014 was the last year of University support for FileMaker Pro 11.0.x.

 Various versions of FileMaker Pro have been supported at the University since the early 1990s.